 The shoes worn during a triathlon are essentially the same ones you would wear during a run or bike workout.
 The major factors that affect your shoe choices are: 1) What are you most comfortable doing a hard bike ride or long run in, and 2) Do your bike’s pedals call for specific cycling shoes.
 Once those two questions are answered, you are ready to pick your triathlon shoes.

-One or Two Pairs of Shoes?
+One or Two Pairs of Shoes for a Triathlon?

 Triathlon Shoes Overview

 At any triathlon, the majority of racers wear the same shoes they wear while training.
 These shoes are usually made by brands that are instantly recognized by anyone.
 They range from entry-level to quite advanced.
 The key traits of a good running or cycling shoe are:

 - They should be comfortable enough to wear sock-less if desired

 - The material in these shoes should eliminate odors.

 - Speed laces (aka locklaces) should be used for faster on-and-off

 - They should have a construction that accommodates your running gait